Stephen Strasburg: 2021 season

 Strasburg made two starts for the Nationals in 2021 before landing on the injured list on April 18 with right shoulder inflammation.
 Strasburg was activated and made three more starts before returning to the IL on June 2 with a neck strain.
 On July 27, it was announced that Strasburg would undergo surgery to alleviate neurogenic thoracic outlet syndrome, ending his 2021 season.
 In his 5 starts, Strasburg posted a 1–2 record and 4.57 ERA with 21 strikeouts in 21 2/3 innings of work.

 2022 season

 Strasburg was activated from the IL on June 9, 2022, and made one start (in which he gave up seven earned runs in 4 1/3 innings of work) before returning to the IL five days later with a stress reaction in the ribs.
 On July 14, Strasburg was transferred to the 60-day IL, where he remained for the rest of the season.

 2023 season

-On February 15, 2023, Strasburg did not report to Spring Training as scheduled, due to a nerve-related setback in his recovery from thoracic outlet syndrome.
+On February 15, 2023, Strasburg did not report to spring training as scheduled due to a nerve-related setback in his recovery from thoracic outlet syndrome.
+On June 3, Strasburg was shut down from all physical activity due to "severe" nerve damage.
+Strasburg had a rib and two neck muscles removed in an effort to address his injury.

+Retirement

+In August 2023, media reports stated that Strasburg planned to retire.
+A press conference announcing his retirement was planned in early September, but did not occur after the Nationals organization balked at making the remaining payments to Strasburg under his existing contract.
+The team asked that Strasburg join the team and be available to active players for all regular season games, a request at which Strasburg bristled.
+Eventually, the two sides reached a deal to pay out the remainder of Strasburg's uninsured contract under further deferrals.

+Strasburg was officially listed as retired in April 2024.
+Because of injuries, Strasburg made only eight starts and pitched only 311/3 innings for the Nationals following the signing of that contract; his earned run average during that period was 6.89.
+Strasburg's 2019 contract has been described as one of the worst contracts in baseball history.

+Strasburg ended his major league baseball career with a 113-62 record and a 3.24 earned run average.

+In October 2025 he was named to the front office staff at San Diego State as a special assistant to head coach Kevin Vance.